 What dress code can I expect from a string quartet?

-All black is the standard dress code.
+All black is the standard dress code for string quartets providing wedding entertainment.
 However, quartets can often provide alternative dress e.g. colourful dresses to match a summer wedding or a particular theme.

 Do I need a PA system?